pedugnat/codalab-challenge/README.md

 <h3>Usage</h3>
-To run the electricity forecast task, use the following command:
+To run the charging status forecast task, use the following command:

     python src/main.py
-This will execute the code in the `src/main.py` file and generate the electricity forecast.
+This will execute the code in the `src/main.py` file and generate the charging status forecast.

 <h3>Notes</h3>

-You may need to modify the `src/main.py` file to specify the input data and parameters for the forecast.
+You may need to modify the `src/main.py` file to specify the input data and parameters for the task.
-The forecast results will be saved in the `output` directory.
+The charging status forecast results will be saved in the `output` directory.